👉 TAP TO SAVE 50% WITH CODE SPRING

 Vasquez also mixed in his curveball quite a bit on Saturday, throwing it 17.6% of the time.
 His velocity was up on this pitch as well, going from 81.2 mph in 2025 to 83.9 mph in this start.
 A high spin offering (he averaged 3151 RPM in this start), Vasquez’s curveball is best at inducing groundballs.

 He had a 52.1% ground-ball rate with the pitch last season, compared to just a 15.8% whiff rate.
-His whiff rate was at 28.6% in this start, but like with his other pitches I need to see him do it over multiple starts before I can buy into Vasquez’s new strikeout potential.
+His whiff rate was at 28.6% in this start, but like with his other pitches, I need to see him do it over multiple starts before I can buy into Vasquez’s new strikeout potential.
 This start was a big deviation from how he normally performed last season, and was only the second time in his career that Vasquez had more than six strikeouts.

 Vasquez threw his sinker 14.3% of the time, which was down from his 19% usage last season.
 Though, like with his four-seamer, the velocity on the sinker was way up.
 He averaged 95.5 mph with the pitch in this start after averaging 93.1 mph in 2025.
 Like the curveball, the sinker has proven to be an effective groundball pitch in years past.

-He has a 52.2% ground-ball rate with the pitch all time and had a 52.4% ground-ball rate with it last season.
+He has a 52.2% ground-ball rate with the pitch all-time and had a 52.4% ground-ball rate with it last season.
 Vasquez wouldn’t be described as a groundball pitcher thanks to how much hitters can elevate his other pitches, but the curveball and sinker are both solid groundball offerings.

-I’m very skeptical of Vasquez’s ability to get even an average strikeout rate, but if the velocity gains are real he may turn a corner into viable back-end fantasy starter.
+Verdict: I’m very skeptical of Vasquez’s ability to get even an average strikeout rate, but if the velocity gains are real, he may turn a corner into a viable back-end fantasy starter.
 He pitches for a good team in a great home ballpark and has a deep arsenal.
 If you’ve got an open spot due to injury or are ready to give up on a different dart throw, I wouldn’t mind adding Vasquez on the cheap.

-While their pitching styles are different, he’s sort of similar to Emerson Hancock.
+While their pitching styles are different, he’s sort of similar to Hancock.
 Both pitch in ideal situations, both have underwhelmed in the past (especially in terms of strikeouts), and both seem to be making some tweaks to their game.
 I’d prefer Vasquez over Hancock, both because of the velocity gains for Vasquez and a more secure role for Vasquez.
-If he’s healthy and performing he will be in San Diego’s rotation.
-We’re talking about a team with Walker Buehler and German Marquez in the rotation, with Marco Gonzales and Triston McKenzie waiting in the wings.
-If he’s healthy and at least league average, he’ll have a rotation spot.

 Michael McGreevy, St. Louis Cardinals – 7% Rostered